Optimize your Wi-Fi

-- The size and building material of your home
+The size and building material of your business location

 Try the below initial steps to see if your performance improves before progressing.

-Pro tip: Wi-Fi speeds may be slower on older devices, such as early generation smartphones, tablets and iPads.
-These same devices may also be impacting the performance of your whole Wi-Fi network, slowing down other devices in your home.
-To learn how to optimize your devices, visit our device performance page.**
+: Wi-Fi speeds may be slower on older devices, such as early generation smartphones, tablets and iPads.
+These same devices may also be impacting the performance of your whole Wi-Fi network, slowing down other devices in your business.
+To learn how to optimize your devices, visit our

-If you have a large home and would like additional coverage, TELUS offers Boost Wi-Fi to extend your Wi-Fi network.
+If you have a large business space and would like additional coverage, TELUS offers Boost Wi-Fi to extend your Wi-Fi network.

 Minimize Radio Interference

 Some devices may cause interference with your Wi-Fi signal if they are within close proximity of your modem.
 If possible, try removing or turning off sources of potential interference.
 Try to relocate the following away from your modem and Wi-Fi devices: